DJviolin/LEMP/README.md

 1. Linux
 2. 1GB Ram
 3. 20GB disk size (preferably fixed size in virtual machines)
+4. Git
-4. Docker Client
+5. Docker Client
-5. Systemd
+6. Systemd
-6. Docker-compose (the script tries to install it if it's not found)
+7. Docker-compose (the script tries to install it if it's not found)
-7. Place your personal SSH public key in `~/.ssh/authorized_keys` file on your HOST
+8. Place your personal SSH public key in `~/.ssh/authorized_keys` file on your HOST

 ## Installation